Timeline of the COVID-19 pandemic in January 2020: 10 January

+Genome sequence becomes public

-Three genetic sequences of the isolated novel coronavirus from the Chinese Center for Disease Control and Prevention, one from the Chinese Academy of Medical Sciences, and one from Jinyintan Hospital in Wuhan were posted to the Global Initiative on Sharing All Influenza Data (GISAID) portal.
-The same day, Public Health England issued its guidance.
-The gene sequencing data of the isolated 2019-nCoV, a virus from the same family as the SARS coronavirus, was posted on Virological.org by researchers from Fudan University, Shanghai.
+The genome of the isolated 2019-nCoV, a virus from the same family as the SARS coronavirus, was posted on Virological.org by Edward Holmes on behalf of Zhang Yong-Zhen of Fudan University, Shanghai.
+The sequence had already been uploaded to GenBank on 5 January 2020, but was embargoed and thus not available to the public.
+Shortly thereafter, three genetic sequences of the isolated novel coronavirus from the Chinese Center for Disease Control and Prevention, one from the Chinese Academy of Medical Sciences, and one from Wuhan Jinyintan Hospital were posted to GISAID.

 On 10 January 2020, Li Wenliang, Chinese ophthalmologist and coronavirus whistleblower, started having symptoms of a dry cough.
 On 12 January 2020, Wenliang started having a fever.
 He was admitted to the hospital on 14 January 2020.
 His parents also contracted the coronavirus (presumably from Wenliang) and were admitted to the hospital with him.
 Wenliang tested negative several times for the coronavirus until finally testing positive on 30 January 2020.
 He died on 7 February 2020.

 First two patients in Shenzhen, Guangdong, China attend University of Hong Kong-Shenzhen Hospital.

 11 January

 The first two patients in Shenzhen city transferred into a negative pressure room in Third People's Hospital of Shenzhen City due to matching lab test results, symptoms, and epidemiology and are being listed as suspected cases.
 The cases were not confirmed at the time, because requirement from the Chinese government at the time was that first case in each city needs to be submitted to provincial CDC, verified by national CDC, and then evaluated and confirmed by a specific diagnostic team in national CDC.

-A viral genome sequence was shared to GENBANK and Virological.org by Professor Zhang Yongzhen of the Shanghai Public Health Clinical Center through the auspices of the Wuhan Institute of Virology, which was before the government's official disclosure of the same to WHO, occurring the day after the National Health Commission released several viral sequences to GISAID.